 Tiny, frayed threads from raw seam edges.

-A collar with projections which cover shoulder seams of bodices and doublets.
+Wing collar is a collar with projections which cover shoulder seams of bodices and doublets.

-Usually the inside of a garment or the backside of fabric.
+Wrong side refers to the inside of a garment or the backside of fabric.

-A type of stitch that passes diagonally over a fabric’s edge.
+Whipstitching is a type of stitch that passes diagonally over a fabric’s edge.

-A checkered pattern characterized by vertical and horizontal lines that intersect to form the appearance of a windowpane.
+Windowpane is a checkered pattern characterized by vertical and horizontal lines that intersect to form the appearance of a windowpane.

-Unit of measure that is the equivalent of 3 feet, or 36 inches or 0.9144 metre. (common abbreviations: yd or yrds)
+Yard is a unit of measure that is the equivalent of 3 feet, or 36 inches or 0.9144 metre. (common abbreviations: yd or yrds)

-Measure of the length of the fabric calculated in yard.
+Yardage is the measure of the length of the fabric calculated in yard.